Budgeting and saving

 • in a great position to save up for a holiday, a new car, or another treat.

 It's a good idea to get a family member or a friend to support you with setting up a budget.
-You can sit down together to make a plan, where you can stick to it to help you to work out how much money you have.
+Sit down together to come up with a plan to help you budget.

 Open a bank account

-A bank account can help you to become independent.
-It means that you can save and access your money to help you to pay for bills, shopping and days out.
+A bank account can help you become independent.
+It means that you can save and access your money to help you pay for bills, shopping, and days out.

-Every bank offers you different ways they can support you and work towards your goals.
-They also may have special offers for new customers and discounts on shops or railcards.
+Every bank offers different ways to help you and work towards your goals.
+They may have special offers for new customers.
+Including discounts on shops or railcards.

 There are different kinds of accounts.

-• A current account which you mainly use to pay in money and pay bills or buy things with.
+• A current account is often used to pay in money and pay bills or buy things with.

 You should talk to the bank in person if you can.
 To find out what questions to ask when you go to the bank, visit Scope's website.